 - You could also take this a step further and make a cup of blue Jello and pretend to be fishing in a lake!
 How fun would that be?!

 - First, cover each toilet paper roll with green felt.
-Use hot glue to secure it to the roll.
+Use hot glue to secure it to the roll. *Adult supervision required when working with hot glue.

 - Next, use a ribbon to tie the 2 toilet paper rolls together so they don’t move.
 Use hot glue to attach the ribbon to the toilet paper rolls.